Ethnic Macedonians in Bulgaria: Recognition of the minority

 For a period of some years after the war, the Yugoslav and Bulgarian leaders Josip Broz Tito and Georgi Dimitrov worked on a project to merge their two countries into a Balkan Federative Republic according to the projects of Balkan Communist Federation.
+At that time, Stalinist regime was gradually imposed in Bulgaria.
+It covered the period from 1944 to 1956.
+Mass repressions, political murders, forced collectivization and industrialization began.
+Tens of thousands were imprisoned without trial in labor camps or interned.
 As a concession to the Yugoslavian side, Bulgarian authorities agreed to the recognition of a distinct Macedonian ethnicity and language as part of their own population in the Bulgarian part of geographical Macedonia.
 This was one of the conditions of the Bled agreement, signed between Yugoslavia and Bulgaria on 1 August 1947.
 In November 1947, pressured by the Yugoslavs, Bulgaria also signed a treaty of friendship with Yugoslavia, and teachers were sent from the Socialist Republic of Macedonia to Blagoevgrad Province to teach the newly codified Macedonian language.
 The Bulgarian president Georgi Dimitrov was sympathetic to the Macedonian Question.
 The Bulgarian communist government was compelled once again to adapt its stand to Soviet interests in the Balkans.
-At the same time, the organisation of the old nationalist movement the Internal Macedonian Revolutionary Organization (IMRO) in Bulgaria was suppressed by the Bulgarian communist authorities.